 Switzerland’s Oberhofen Castle is compact and doesn't have many of the elements one would associate with a "Castlevania castle."
 However, when viewed from the lake, don't you think it still has the makings for one of the games?
 That is, an open-world one, with the castle being a key location or save-point.

-At the same time, with its lakeside setting, Oberhofen Castle is terrifically atmospheric under the moonlight.
-When standing beside its jetty at sunset, any gamer can readily imagine adventures awaiting across the lake.
+With its splendid lakeside location, Oberhofen Castle is also terrifically atmospheric under the moonlight.
+When standing beside its jetty at sunset, I’m sure any gamer can readily imagine adventures awaiting across the lake.
 Such reveries can easily accommodate a misanthropic master vampire too.

 15. Peleș Castle, Romania

-Had you ever played Dawn of Sorrow, you’d know why Peleș Castle is on this list.
-Don’t you agree the architectural style of this Neo-Renaissance European castle, particularly the exposed beams, is strongly reminiscent of the earlier stages of that episode?
+If you’ve ever played Dawn of Sorrow, you’d know why Peleș Castle is on this list.
+Don’t you agree the architectural style of this Neo-Renaissance European castle, particularly the exposed beams, is strongly reminiscent of the earlier stages of that Metroidvania episode?

 16. Pena Palace, Portugal

-Some find it cheesy, but I've always loved the Castlevania series for its outrageous stage designs, as in areas and layouts that often have little logical or artistic connection with each other.
+Some gamers might find it cheesy, but I've always loved the Castlevania series for its outrageous stage designs.
+As in, areas and layouts that often have little logical or artistic connection with each other.

 Portugal’s world-famous Pena Castle has a good deal of this chaotic feel, with its striking colors and starkly contrasting structures.
 The castle is also decisively exotic, adorned by hints of minarets and Moorish design everywhere.

-All in all, Pena Castle is a visual feast perfect not only for Castlevania players but for any tourist too.
+All in all, this Portuguese gem is a visual feast perfect not only for Castlevania players but for any tourist too.
 I can easily imagine the huge number of selfies taken on its grounds.
 A miniature of it would also look striking, and appropriate, on any gamer’s bookshelf.

 17. Prague Castle, Czech Republic

 Like Budapest Castle, Czech Republic's foremost attraction is on this list for its immense size, its eclectic mix of buildings, and its environs.
-A Castlevania-inspired visiting route could thus begin at Charles Bridge during sundown, leisurely snaking up the hill, before the final nocturnal “fight with Dracula” before the clock tower at St. Vitus Cathedral.
+A Castlevania-inspired visiting route could thus begin at Charles Bridge during sundown, leisurely snaking up the hill, before the final nocturnal “fight with Dracula” in front of the clock tower at St. Vitus Cathedral.

 18. Cochem Castle, Germany

 Cochem Castle is another atmospheric German castle, the aerial look of which immediately tells you why it is perfect for Castlevania players.
-The spires and ramparts, and that forbidding main tower, doesn't everything just scream Castlevania?
+From the spires and ramparts and that forbidding main tower, doesn't everything just scream Castlevania?
 Enough said.

 19. San Marino

-Imagine yourself at the highest ramparts, one foot striding as you face the howling wind.
+Just imagine yourself at the highest ramparts, struggling to put one foot in front of the other as you face the howling wind.
 That's not just Castlevania-ish, that's also heroic.
 And it's an experience all true adventure-gamers should not miss.